mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ## Syntax highlighting

-A good IDE like Visual Studio Code includes *syntax highlighting* which you can see adds colour to the html elements, allowing you to spot them , and errors easier.
+A good IDE like Visual Studio Code includes *syntax highlighting* which you can see adds colour to the HTML elements, allowing you to spot them , and errors easier.

 <img src="media/01-syntax-highlighting.png" alt="Illustration of syntax highlighting" width="">